COTTON FIRE BARRIER

 Protects against wear-and-tear

-Engineered to obstruct or stop the process of a fire from penetrating into the foam or padding of furniture.
+Engineered to obstruct the process of a fire from penetrating into the foam or padding of furniture.

 Maintains the original quality of your material